STORY / GAMEPLAY

-The CPC version features excellent cartoon-style graphics, with lots of colors and variety of sprites.
-Most of the original (arcades) graphics details are here which makes the game really pleasant to watch with colorful and varied backgrounds.
-Although the cute sprites, it is hard to control your little hero as a result of probably bad programming in this aspect of the game.
-Sprites do not move as smooth as it should (in contrast to the Commodore 64 version which offers fluid sprite animation.
-More on that, screen scrolling (which goes always bottom-up) is not that flawless.
+The CPC version features appealing cartoon style visuals, with lots of colors and a wide variety of sprites.
+Most of the original (arcade) details are present, which makes the game really pleasant to watch and play.
+Although its kinda funny sprites, it is hard to control your little hero as a result of probably bad programming in this aspect of the game.
+The sprites do not move as smooth as they should (in contrast to the Commodore 64 version that features smooth sprite animation).
+More on that, the upwards screen scrolling is not that flawless.
 But it's acceptable.
 The sound on the CPC is great, including the superb original in-game soundtrack along with a few catchy, arcade style sound effects.

 GAMEPLAY SAMPLE VIDEO

 On our video below you may watch a variety of Rainbow Islands versions.
 The Amstrad CPC version is at 04:52.